Colorado Expungement | Colorado Clean Slate Law

 - Civil infractions more than four years old.

 Some crimes, including murder, assault, robbery and sex offenses, are not eligible for Clean Slate.
+Under the Expungement Reform Act of 2025, individuals may now be eligible to seek relief even while currently on probation, removing previous restrictions.

 Employers are not allowed to require job applicants to reveal anything contained in sealed records.